Rinnai Gas Heater Service – Gas Heater Repair – Rinnai Heater Service – Portable Gas Heater Service

 4. Warning Signs

-Key warning signs that your gas appliance requires servicing are a yellow or red flame, a flame with a yellow burning tip, the accumulation of yellow/brown soot around the appliance, pilot lights that frequently blow out or an acrid smell and eye irritation.
+Key warning signs that you need gas heater repair or your gas appliance requires servicing are a yellow or red flame, a flame with a yellow burning tip, the accumulation of yellow/brown soot around the appliance, pilot lights that frequently blow out or an acrid smell and eye irritation.

 The exceptions to this are gas fireplaces and gas log fires that are designed to have yellow flames.